floss1138/dbDotCad/README.md

 Well matched for document orientated data storage.
 Easy to deploy/develop.
 Easy to build and query database.
 This simply requires the CAD export to be turned into json, sent to Mongo.
-The keys (attribute tags) in the export file can then be used to querey the database and creating an attin import file after converting back from json.
+The keys (attribute tags) in the export file can then be used to query the database and creating an attin import file after converting back from json.
 Makes the developer learn a bit of JavaScript.

 **Why not use CouchDB?**